-Create a committee of Presidential advisers, chaired by the Vice President, to set priorities among
+Create a committee of Presidential advisers, chaired by the Vice President, to set priorities among issues and oversee their staffing issues and oversee their staffing.
+Assure that Presidential decision memoranda on policy issues are coordinated with Cabinet and EOP advisers most involved with the issue.
 Consolidate under the Staff Secretary the two current White House paper circulation systems.

-Appoint a group of advisers to review the decision-making process periodically.
+Appoint a group of advisers to review the decisionmaking process periodically.